1. There's a new adjustment for Tax Rate 2023

 5. So, sports attire isn’t sports equipment...

 You may be dissatisfied and said, “How to swim without swimsuits?” or “Are we supposed to run barefoot?”.
-But hey, that’s the requirements and if you look at the dictionary, these two words - attire and equipment, have a different meaning.
+But hey, that’s the requirements and if you look at the dictionary, these two words - attire and equipment, have a different meanings.
 If you’re stubborn, you can still make that claim.
 Just know what to answer lah when there’s an audit and you have to pay for the fine/penalty.

 6. There’s a tax rebate for Muslims who paid ZakatTo those who aren't familiar, Zakat is a payment made annually by Muslims under Islamic law.
 It’s a way for a person to ‘cleanse’ his/her earnings because some of the money earned may not be halal due to imperfections of the system.
 This money is also used to help those who are in need.